APPLYING TO MEDICAL SCHOOL

 Medicine Personal Statement Structure

 There isn’t a set personal statement template which you need to follow, however, there are some essential things which you should try to include.
-The UCAS website advises that university admissions tutors are looking for evidence of the following:
+The UCAS website previously advised that university admissions tutors are looking for evidence of the following:

 1. Your understanding of the subject area and the demands of the medical profession, as well as your motivation to study and fulfil the requirements of your future role.